bitcoindevkit/coin-select/README.md

     long_term_feerate,
 );

-// This metric minimizes transaction fee.
-The `long_term_feerate` is used to
+// This metric minimizes transaction fees paid over time.
+The
-// calculate the additional fee from spending the change output in the future. let metric = LowestFee {
+// `long_term_feerate` is used to calculate the additional fee from spending
+// the change output in the future. let metric = LowestFee {
     target,
     long_term_feerate,